devinterp.optim package

 param_group (dict) – Specifies what Tensors should be optimized along with group specific optimization options.

-load_state_dict(state_dict: Dict[str, Any]) None
+load_state_dict(state_dict: dict[str, Any]) None

-Loads the optimizer state.
+Load the optimizer state.

 Parameters: